 The second major issue is whether the jury should have been able to hear the actual recordings of the two songs for comparison.
 “Taurus” falls under the 1909 Copyright Act, which only protects the paper music on file with the Copyright Office, but not the recordings.
 The trial court only allowed the paper music of the songs as evidence and not the recordings, although a guitarist played the two songs from the sheet music for the jury.

 The three-judge appeals panel found that the jury should have heard the comparative recordings, but for a different reason: access.
 The jury could have heard the Spirit song that Zeppelin bandmembers had access to in the past because they heard it at their joint concerts.

 A third bite of the apple

 Instead of proceeding with a second trial, Led Zeppelin requested rehearing before the full 9th Circuit of 11 judges, which was granted and held Sept.
 23. Many are speculating on whether the entire court will agree with the smaller panel and send the case back for a second trial.

-According to the San Francisco Chronicle, Zeppelin’s position was supported by the U.S. Department of Justice as well as by members of the music industry who are reportedly concerned about how far into basic musical elements copyright could reach.
+According to the Chronicle, Zeppelin’s position was supported by the U.S. Department of Justice as well as by members of the music industry who are reportedly concerned about how far into basic musical elements copyright could reach.
 Zeppelin’s lawyer argued that the disputed parts of “Taurus” are not protected because they are just common elements of music.

 Skidmore’s attorney reportedly argued fiercely for having the recordings played for the jury at a second trial.
 In an interesting point, The Associated Press wrote that he said that because Jimmy Page, who was responsible for the disputed riff, does not read music, it would have been his hearing of the song on which he would have based his allegedly copied music.
 He also argued that, “I don’t think it’s the sound recording that’s copyrighted, I think it’s the composition embodied in the sound recording.”